 There are seven major divisions in the Bible, three in the Old Testament and four in the New Testament.
-The 39 books of our Old Testament are divided into three sections: the Law, the Prophets and the Writings (Luke 24:44-45).
+The 39 books of our Old Testament are divided into three sections: the Law (also called the Pentateuch), the Prophets and the Writings (Luke 24:44-45).

 In the first century, the Scriptures comprising the Old Testament were often placed together on 22 separate scrolls.
 The famous Jewish historian Josephus writes: “For we [Jews] have not an innumerable multitude of books among us, disagreeing and contradicting one another, but only 22 books, which contain the records of all past times; which are justly believed to be divine” (Flavius Josephus, Against Apion, Book I, Section VIII).

 Many believe that this configuration was done to conform to the 22 letters in the Hebrew alphabet.
 All that can be written in Hebrew can be done using 22 letters.
 To the Jewish mind of the time, everything that God had to say to them was written in 22 books.
 If we take the 22 books of the Old Testament and add to them the 27 books of the New Testament, then there would be a total of 49 books in the entire Bible, or 7 times 7, denoting again completion and perfection.